 Dropping Off - From PLUM STREET

 Morning drop off should take place on the north side of the church parking lot off Plum.
 Cars may slowly circle around the parking lot and safely drop students off by the grass island on the east side of this parking lot.
-Families may also park but are encouraged to park along the curbs by the sidewalks so students have a safe path to the school.
-Cars should not park in the center of lot and pull through as this creates an unsafe route to the school.
+Families may also park but are encouraged to park in the church’s south parking lot and use the sidewalk in front of the rectory or the sidewalk directly behind the rectory.
+Vehicles should not park in the north lot of the church.

 No Drop Off From INDEPENDENCE ROAD

 Students may be dropped off in the south parking lot by the rectory and church.
 Students may follow the sidewalks leading up to the front doors.